Merchants Bancorp (NASDAQ:MBIN) Issues Quarterly Earnings Results, Beats Estimates By $0.43 EPS

-Merchants Bancorp (NASDAQ:MBIN – Get Free Report) posted its quarterly earnings results on Monday.
-The company reported $1.80 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.37 by $0.43, Yahoo Finance reports.
-Merchants Bancorp had a net margin of 23.55% and a return on equity of 27.51%.
-The firm had revenue of $355.05 million during the quarter, compared to analysts’ expectations of $144.15 million.
+Merchants Bancorp (NASDAQ:MBIN – Get Free Report) released its earnings results on Monday.
+The company reported $1.80 earnings per share for the quarter, topping the consensus estimate of $1.37 by $0.43, Yahoo Finance reports.
+Merchants Bancorp had a return on equity of 27.51% and a net margin of 23.55%.
+The firm had revenue of $355.05 million for the quarter, compared to the consensus estimate of $144.15 million.

 Merchants Bancorp Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th were given a $0.09 dividend.
-The ex-dividend date of this dividend was Thursday, March 14th.
+The business also recently announced a quarterly dividend, which was paid on Monday, April 1st.
+Stockholders of record on Friday, March 15th were paid a $0.09 dividend.
+The ex-dividend date was Thursday, March 14th.
+This represents a $0.36 dividend on an annualized basis and a dividend yield of 0.89%.
 This is a positive change from Merchants Bancorp’s previous quarterly dividend of $0.08.
-This represents a $0.36 annualized dividend and a dividend yield of 0.89%.
-Merchants Bancorp’s dividend payout ratio is currently 5.65%.
+Merchants Bancorp’s dividend payout ratio (DPR) is 5.65%.

 Merchants Bancorp operates as the diversified bank holding company in the United States.
 It operates through three segments: Multi-family Mortgage Banking, Mortgage Warehousing, and Banking.
 The Multi-family Mortgage Banking segment engages in the mortgage banking, which originates and services government sponsored mortgages, including bridge financing products to refinance, acquire, or reposition multi-family housing projects, and construction lending for multi-family and healthcare facilities.